If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

 You do not need to file an affidavit.

-For a claim alleging breach of a general protection, you must file:
+For a claim alleging breach of a general protection (not involving dismissal), you must file:

-- a completed Application - Fair Work Division, and
+- an Originating Application - Fair Work Division, and

-- a completed Form 4 – Claim under the Fair Work Act 2009 alleging contravention of a general protection, and
+- a Form 4 – Claim under the Fair Work Act 2009 alleging contravention of a general protection, (subrule 31.07 of the Rules), and

 - any other documents or evidence you want to rely on.